tetherless-world/ontology-engineering/oe2022/dog-breed-ontology/related_work.md

 Several other ontologies exist that aim to describe the characteristics of animals that were not used in this project.
 They are listed below.

-- (Pet Ontology)[https://w3id.org/MON/pet.owl] While limited in scope, this ontology does describe the basic characteristics of pets, including dogs.
+- [Pet Ontology](https://w3id.org/MON/pet.owl) While limited in scope, this ontology does describe the basic characteristics of pets, including dogs.
 However, due to a lack of license or copyright information we were unwilling to reuse it.
-- (Animal Trait Ontology for Livestock)[http://opendata.inra.fr/ATOL/atol_ontology] This ontology does include many physical and behavioral traits of animals that could be applied to dog breeds.
+- [Animal Trait Ontology for Livestock](http://opendata.inra.fr/ATOL/atol_ontology) This ontology does include many physical and behavioral traits of animals that could be applied to dog breeds.
 It has a very different use case though, and the vast majority of the ontology is specific to livestock (e.g. meat production, necessary nutrients, reproductive features).
 Because of this, we chose not to include it in our ontology, though if future work wanted to focus on dog breeds for breeding purposes this ontology may be of use.
-- (Vertebrate Breed Ontology)[http://purl.obolibrary.org/obo/vbo.owl] This ontology was created to be a source of animal breeds for data standardization and integration.
+- [Vertebrate Breed Ontology](http://purl.obolibrary.org/obo/vbo.owl) This ontology was created to be a source of animal breeds for data standardization and integration.
 However, it's scope is much larger than ours and as of Nov.
 2022 it does not include information on dog breeds (only livestock and cats) so we were unable to use it in our system.
 In the future if dog breeds are added, it may be worth integrating with the ontology to increase interoperability.

 ### Other Breed Recommendation Systems

 Many other systems exist for recommending dog breeds.
 Our project was inspired by these quizes/questionnaires and aimed to combine the best aspects of each systems with semantic technology.

 - [The American Kennel Club Breed Selector Tool](https://www.akc.org/breed-selector-tool/) This tool asks 6 questions about desired dog characteristics and 7 about individual/household characteristics, then returns the top 5 breeds that match.
--[Bow Wow Meow Breed Selector](https://www.selectadogbreed.com/) This tool asks 18 total questions, with the option to select multiple or no preferences on many questions.
+- [Bow Wow Meow Breed Selector](https://www.selectadogbreed.com/) This tool asks 18 total questions, with the option to select multiple or no preferences on many questions.
 It returns the top 6 results, but does not give details on what characteristics do or do not match the user's input.
--[IAMS Dog Breed Selector Quiz](https://www.iams.com/dog-breed-selector) This tool asks 13 questions and asks the user to rank which characteristics are most important to them.
+- [IAMS Dog Breed Selector Quiz](https://www.iams.com/dog-breed-selector) This tool asks 13 questions and asks the user to rank which characteristics are most important to them.
 It shows only the top match with compatability percentages on various characteristics.

 ## References